Controlling Collective Phenomena Via the Quantum State of Interaction-Mediators: Changing the Criticality of

 where in the last equation we expanded the denominator in a binomial series and kept the lowest-order terms in $P$.
-We see that the temperature dependent mass gap $m(T-T_c^{\mathrm{vac}})$is now effectively reduced by a factor $n+1$, yielding an exponential decay of the spatial correlations of the form
+We see that mass gap $m$ is now effectively reduced by a factor $n+1$, yielding an exponential decay of the spatial correlations of the form

 Hence, the correlation length reads